 You’ll Also Like:

-Indeed, cedar wood is good for outdoor use, but follow our guide in staining and sealing cedar to extend its lifespan.
+Indeed, I’ve found that cedar wood is excellent for outdoor use.
+However, I’d recommend following my guide on staining and sealing cedar to prolong its lifespan.

 Furthermore, you can enjoy the benefits I’ve listed for using cedar outdoors.
 With this knowledge, you can confidently craft cedar furniture pieces and relish the outdoor seasons right at your doorstep.